 - 3.33 IU of retinol

-Units of measurement can be confusing when reading labels, and understanding how much active vitamin A you’re consuming is important.
-One such conversion is getting micrograms converted into a standardized unit that measures the activity level.
+Units of measurement can be confusing when reading labels, and understanding how much active vitamin A you’re actually consuming is important.
+Converting micrograms into a standardized unit that measures the activity level is helpful.
 Retinol activity equivalents are used to measure the vitamin A activity of the type of pre- or pro- vitamin A consumed, and 1 IU of retinol is equivalent to 0.3 μg retinol activity equivalents (RAE).

-Harking back to the fact that animal- or supplement-based vitamin A in the form of retinoids are more reliable for absorption, their RAE ratio is 1:1 for what goes in and what can be used when the gut is healthy.
+Remembering that animal or supplement-based vitamin A in the form of retinoids are more reliable for absorption, their RAE ratio is 1:1 for what goes in and what can be used when the gut is healthy.

 If one large egg has 80 μg of preformed vitamin A (retinol), 270 IU (80 μg RAE) is readily used in the body.
 There is no need to worry about your genes and how well (or unwell) you convert to the active, usable form.

-They’re out there and they’re everywhere - fear-based statements that are meant to scare the minority of folks into not “overdoing it” with vitamin A.
+Fear-based statements are meant to scare people into not “overdoing it” on vitamin A.

-We have to look at the facts, though.
-When it comes to supplementing with vitamin A, one common fear is that supplementing with vitamin A is unsafe, especially when planning to conceive or while pregnant/breastfeeding.
+Look at the facts.
+When it comes to supplementing with vitamin A, one common fear is that it is unsafe, especially when trying to conceive, or while pregnant or breastfeeding.

 In addition to genetic factors affecting conversion of provitamin A to preformed vitamin A, many women live with and experience conditions that reduce absorption or usability of vitamin A, including digestive conditions (Crohn’s, ulcerative colitis, irritable bowel syndrome, diarrhea, etc), thyroid issues, gallbladder issues, fat malabsorption, and more.
 These women may have higher needs than what the Recommended Daily Values assert.

-Nothing can replace a healthy diet, but even our best efforts may not get us all the way to our goals with modern day stressors, chemicals in our environment, and depleted soil.
+Nothing can replace a healthy diet, but even our best efforts may not get us all the way to our goals when we individually factor in stress and environment.

 Supplementing with active vitamin A in safe amounts can be a great way to fill nutrient gaps, improve health, and ensure adequate usability in the body.

-If you’re looking to improve your health, prepare for pregnancy, or deliver adequate nutrition to your breastfeeding babe, assess your diet and lifestyle, and speak to a professional who specializes in nutrition, supplements, and women’s health.
+If you’re looking to prepare for pregnancy or deliver proper nutrition to your baby while breastfeeding, assess your diet and lifestyle and speak to a professional who specializes in nutrition, supplements, and women’s health.

 Full Circle Prenatal multivitamin is an expert-formulated and recommended supplement including 750 μg (2,500 IU) of vitamin A as active retinyl palmitate.
-No need to worry about genetic factors, food combining, or other nuances to supplementing your diet to achieve adequate vitamin A stores when you put your trust in us.
+No need to worry about genetic factors, food combining, or other nuances in supplementing your diet to achieve adequate vitamin A stores when you put your trust in us.

 - Al Nasser Y, et al. Carotenemia.
 StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2020 Jan.
 2020 Aug 23.